 While facilitated and supported by the University Graduate School, GPSG is entirely student-run and student-driven.
 Therefore, it is perhaps the most valuable avenue for graduate and professional students to make an impact at a campus-wide level.

 The GPSG Governing documents consist of the Constitution and Bylaws.
 These have been ratified by the GPSG Assembly.
-The GPSG Parliamentarian is responsible for the upkeep and audit of these documents.
+The GPSG Executive Committee is responsible for the upkeep and audit of these documents.

 GPSG Constitution (PDF)